stuartlangridge/website-1/content/daytrip/eu/gb/legoland-billund.md

 title: 'Legoland Billund'
 external_url: https://www.legoland.dk/
 ---
 What can I say?
 It's Legoland!
-A large open air exhibition of Lego models of European cities and famous locations around the world.
-Plus a Lego themed amusement park.
+A large open-air exhibition of Lego models of European cities and famous locations around the world.
+Plus a Lego-themed amusement park.